windytan/ctape/README.md

 Explanation and videos in [this blog post](http://windytan.blogspot.fi/2012/08/vintage-bits-on-cassettes.html).

-`tape-write.pl` will produce a file named `nauhalle.wav` which can then be recorded on a tape or other media. `tape-read.pl` records directly from the sound card and decodes to stdout on the fly.
+`tape-write.pl` encodes the file given on its command line to the sound card. `tape-read.pl` records from the sound card and decodes to stdout on the fly.

 Requires [SoX](http://sox.sourceforge.net/).